wp-plugins/wp-users-exporter/readme.txt

-=== Plugin Name ===
+=== WP Users Exporter ===
 Contributors: rafael.chaves.freitas, leogermani
-Tags: users, export, exporter, user
-Requires at least: 3.0
+Tags: users, export, exporter, user, export users Requires at least: 3.0
 Tested up to: 3.2.1
 Stable tag: 0.1

-Simple plugin that allows you to export the users of your site in a spreadsheet, csv or html format with all metadatas.
+Simple and complete plugin that allows you to export the users of your site in a spreadsheet, csv or html format with all metadatas.

 == Description ==

 Simple plugin that allows you to export the users of your site in a spreadsheet, csv or html format with all metadatas.

+We have been looking for a good users exporter plugin for some time but none of them seems to accomplish this simple task, so we created this one.
+This plugin does everything you need when it comes to exporting your users.

 * choose the metadata you want to export
+* choose the label for each field
+* choose the order the fields will be exported
 * support for BuddyPress custom profile fields
 * support for Multi Site installation
 * Want to expor in another format?
 Its very easy (for a PHP developer) to support new formats.